 Important to note

 Whenever young mammals are found, an attempt should be made to reunite them with their parent(s).
 Parents provide the best care for young wildlife.
 When young are inadvertently removed from their parents, it decreases the likelihood that they will survive, even with expert human care.
-Different species of mammals have different development phases and types of parental care, therefore it is important to know some specific information about a species prior to determining if an animal has been orphaned.
+Each wildlife species has its own specific needs and requires specialized care to recover.